rolfmadsen/Objects_to_archimate_exchange_format/README.md

 7. Right click "Application Cooperation" view
 8. Select "Open view"

-## Gephi
+## Gephi application

-Run the gephi.py script to transform the archimate_exchange_format.xml file to the two gephi_nodes.csv and gephi_edges.csv files which can be imported from the Gephi application.
+If the model is very large you can transform the Archimate Exchange Format XML file by running the gephi.py script which will output the two gephi_nodes.csv and gephi_edges.csv files which can be imported from the Gephi application.